SuddenGunter/exmqtt/README.md

  * supports clean_session/clean_start
  * simplifies usage to just defining opts and implementing a message handler

+## Fork

+This is a fork of [ryanwinchester/exmqtt](https://github.com/ryanwinchester/exmqtt), with some changes:
+- updated emqtt dependency
+- By default [`emqtt`](https://github.com/emqx/emqtt) compiles `Quic` library, I don't need it so turned that off with fix based on [another fork](https://github.com/NeatoRobotics/exmqtt).

 ## Installation

 The package can be installed by adding `exmqtt` to your list of dependencies in